-If you have your settings to automatically send you a push or call, the device you select here will be the one it will go to.
+If you have your settings to automatically send you a push, the device you select here will be the one it will go to.

 Duo, Clemson’s partner in 2FA, will never ask for your user ID and password.
 If you receive such a request, do not respond.